 Swaminathan Commission on Farmers (NCF)

-The NCF submitted four reports and final report was submitted on October 4, 2006
+The NCF submitted four reports and the final report was submitted on October 4, 2006

-Land Reforms were considered necessary and key suggestions in this regards were to:
+Land Reforms were considered necessary and key suggestions in this regards were as follows:

 1.Distribute ceiling-surplus and waste lands.